-On October 18, 2018, the 17.25 MW expansion of the Kent Hills wind farm reached commercial operation bringing total generating capacity at the site to 167 MW.
-Under the 17-year power purchase agreement, New Brunswick Power receives both energy to the province's electricity grid and renewable energy credits.
+On Oct.
+18, 2018, the 17.25 MW expansion of the Kent Hills wind facility reached commercial operation, bringing total generating capacity at the site to 167 MW.
+Under the 17-year PPA, New Brunswick Power receives both energy to the province's electricity grid and renewable energy credits.
+At the same time, the term of the Kent Hills 1 contract with New Brunswick Power was extended from 2033 to 2035, aligning with the expiry of the Kent Hills 2 and Kent Hills 3 wind projects.
 The Kent Hills 3 expansion is located on approximately 20 acres of Crown land and consists of five Vestas V126 turbines.
-Natural Forces Technologies Inc., a wind-energy developer based in Atlantic Canada, owns a 17% interest in the project.
+Natural Forces Technologies Inc., a wind-energy developer based in Atlantic Canada, owns a 17 per cent interest in the project.